farlies/rsked/doc/INSTALLATION.md

 depending on options given to `tar`, unpacking the archive might overwrite (or fail to overwrite) any identically named files from a previous installation in `~/bin` or `~/.config/{rsked,gqrx,mpd}`.
-If you wish to preserve such files, e.g. an existing schedule, *move them* to a safe place before expanding.
+If you wish to preserve such files, e.g. an existing schedule, rename or move them to a safe place before expanding.

 ```
 cd
-tar xzf ~/Downloads/rsked1.0.3-armv7l-release.tgz
+tar xzf ~/Downloads/rsked1.0.7-armv7l-release.tgz
 ```

 Replace the pathname above with one corresponding to whatever release you downloaded.

+The example files are in the `~/.config/{rsked,mpd,gqrx}` directories.
-Edit the files in the `~/.config` directories per instructions in [CONFIGURATION](CONFIGURATION.md).
-You can test rsked configuration by running `~/bin/rsked --test`; it should show no errors and report that all of the needed players are configured.
+Copy the example configuration files to their canonical names and edit them per instructions in [CONFIGURATION](CONFIGURATION.md).
+You can test `rsked` configuration by running `~/bin/rsked --test`; it should show no errors and report that all of the needed players are configured.

 # Build Tools and Libraries